Pregnant after Stopping Birth Control?

 Statistical Likelihood of Conceiving After Going off Birth Control:

-In this case, statistics are reason for hope.
-Seventy percent of couples conceive within the first six months after stopping birth control (after more than five years of taking the pill).
+According to statistics, seventy percent of couples conceive within the first six months after stopping birth control (after more than five years of taking the pill).
 Within a year, almost 90 percent of couples anticipate a baby.

 Note: The higher the estrogen content of the pill (i.e., the stronger the pill), the longer it usually takes to become pregnant.